(Bachelor of Science Degree)

 Midland University’s mathematics program offers a full mathematics major (38 credit hours), a mathematics compressed major (32 credit hours), and a mathematics minor (20 credit hours).
 The compressed major allows students to double major in math and another major of their choice (accounting, business, biology, and many others).
 Double majors in mathematics and one other major are very competitive in the job market in a variety of careers!
 Midland mathematics minor is an excellent complement to any major.

-Midland University’s mathematics program offers a variety of upper-division courses that provide students a solid foundation in different branches of mathematics.
+Midland University’s mathematics program offers a variety of upper-division courses that provide students with a solid foundation in different branches of mathematics.
 Our small class sizes allow professors to give students close personal attention.
 Our students have plenty of opportunities to be involved in course projects and class presentations.

 Based on the recommendations from the Committee on the Undergraduate Program in Mathematics in the Mathematical Association of America, a Midland Mathematics major: